SSC Space: Spacecraft operations

 Through the company's subsidiaries LSE Space in Germany, Spain and Italy, as well as Aurora Technology in the Netherlands, SSC offers consulting services in spacecraft control.
 The majority of this personnel is stationed at some of Europe's largest space missions operations centers – such as the European Space Operations Centre (ESOC), the European Space Astronomy Centre (ESAC), the European Space Research and Technology Centre (ESTEC), and the German Space Operations Center (GSOC) – owned and operated by the European Space Agency (ESA) and the German Aerospace Center (DLR).

 Satellite (orbital) launch

-At Esrange Space Center, owned and operated by the Swedish Space Corporation (SSC), a new facility was inaugurated on 13 January 2023 by H.M.
+At Esrange Space Center, owned and operated by SSC Space, a new facility was inaugurated on 13 January 2023 by H.M.
 King Carl XVI Gustaf, Swedish Prime Minister Ulf Kristersson and European Commission President Ursula von der Leyen.
 This will be the first facility on EU mainland with the ability to launch satellites into orbit, with a first satellite launch expected to take place in a few years' time, with U.S. company Firefly Aerospace's rocket Alpha, and later on South Korean company Perigee Aerospace's rocket BlueWhale-1.